 It is Time for Fintech to Disrupt the Cross-Border Payments Industry

-Of course, most businesses do not run to a bank or other wire transfer service—or the online equivalent—every time they that need to make a cross-border payment.
+Of course, most businesses do not run to a bank or other wire transfer service—or the online equivalent—every time that they need to make a cross-border payment.
 They use payment processing software, hopefully integrated with their other accounting software, to automate the process.
 That doesn’t mean that once the payor clicks “send” the rest of the process will be just as automated.

 So, how will companies better address the speed, banking fees, and conversion issues associated with cross-border payments?